General Policy Statement re: Virtual Hearings

 D. Privacy: Access to a Zoom virtual hearing will be rigorously controlled by the Court.
 Participants, including counsel, who do not wish to be seen will be permitted to turn off the video function and participate only by audio feed.
 In this regard, the platform permits participants to control their own video image.
 In addition, many modern webcams, including those integrated into laptops and monitors, have shutters that may be closed to prevent transmission of video images.
 Where these steps are taken, it will remain clear which participant is speaking at any point in time.

-E. Access by the Media and the general public: To respect the open court principle, observers, including members of the general public and members of the media, ordinarily will be permitted to view and hear the proceedings upon registration (see p.
-7 of the Updated Practice Direction and Order (COVID-19) dated April 4, 2020).
+E. Access by the Media and the general public: To respect the open court principle, observers, including members of the general public and members of the media, ordinarily will be permitted to view and hear the proceedings upon registration (see January 18, 2021 Practice Direction (COVID-19)).
 However, they themselves will not be seen or heard.
 In some exceptional cases, only an audio feed will be made available.